-“Don’t you want Mommy to be happy?”
+“Don’t you want mommy to be happy?”

 This one is similar to, “You’re driving me crazy right now.”
-It draws a connection between our child’s behavior and our contentment—and it’s dangerous.
+It draws a connection between our child’s behavior and our contentment and it’s dangerous.
 Placing our ability to be happy on our child’s plate is an unhealthy parenting behavior.
 The root of a phrase like this is manipulation.

 “I’m not talking to you until you start behaving right.”

 Withholding love and affection from a child in an attempt to obtain a desired behavior or nip an undesired behavior in the bud is a big no-no in parenting.
-Using phrases like this in parenting sends our children the message that it is OK to do this with others.
+Using phrases like this in parenting sends our children the message that it is okay to do this with others.
 The root of this phrase is threat.

 Instead, try saying something like, “You keep throwing things at me and I’m not sure why.
 It hurts my feelings and it also hurts my body.
 I would love to play with you, but I don’t want to get hurt.
-So I am going to have to sit this one out until I know you are ready to play safely.”
+So I think I am going to have to sit this one out until I know you are ready to play safely.”